Teichlab/bracer/README.md

 Location of the transcriptome fasta file to which the specific BCR sequences will be appended from each cell.
 Can be downloaded from http://bio.math.berkeley.edu/kallisto/transcriptomes/ and many other places.
 This must be a plain-text fasta file so decompress it if necessary (files from the Kallisto link are gzipped).

-### BraCeR installation directory
+### BraCeR directory

 	[bracer_location]
-	#Path to where BraCeR was originally installed
+	#Path to where BraCeR was originally downloaded
 	bracer_path = /path/to/bracer

 Location of the cloned BraCeR repository containing bracerlib, test_data, resources etc. Eg. `/user/software/bracer` if you cloned the bracer repository into `/user/software`.